Miretz/miretz.github.io/about.md

 permalink: /about/
 ---

 Welcome to my personal website!
-I'm a senior software engineer, architect and technical lead in the area of text mining, machine learning and natural language processing.
+I'm a senior analytics engineer, backend developer, data scientist and a hobby game developer.

 My IT journey began in my high school years when I started to write simple applications in Delphi and websites using PHP.
 During my college years I shifted my focus to Java, as there was a high